plone/training/deployment/opsworks/installation.rst

 Creating Your First Stack
 =========================

-Setting up a Stack with all of its layers is a tedious excersise it TTW configuration.
+Setting up a Stack with all of its layers is a tedious excersise it :term:`TTW` configuration.

-Thankfully there's another AWS tool (there's always another AWS tool) called CloudFormation that lets us quickly configure a basic Plone stack with the most common layers configured.
+Thankfully there's another :term:`AWS` tool called :term:`CloudFormation` that lets us quickly configure a basic Plone stack with the most common layers configured.

 If you navigate to CloudFormation in the AWS console you'll be presented with the option to create a ``Stack``.